kartikmehta8/orion-docs/docs/commands/services.md

 ## Purpose
 The `generate` command helps developers avoid the hassle of manually creating files and registering them.
 Instead, it automatically generates standardized files with a predefined structure.

-Check out the [TODO] section to learn how to create and apply your own controllers and routes.
+Check out the [Create your own endpoint](/docs/extension-guide/module-extension.md) section to learn how to create and apply your own controllers and routes.

 ## Output